Optical-field-induced dips and splits in nonlinear spectra of selective reflection from high-density atomic vapor

 \section{Experimental setup}

 Nonlinear selective reflection from the window--vapor interface in the high-temperature vapor cell with natural abundance of $^{85}$Rb and $^{87}$Rb isotopes was studied at the transition $5S_{1/2}-5P_{3/2}$ (780~nm).
-The transition consists hyperfine (hfs) components of $^{85}Rb$ and $^{87}$Rb isotopes.
+This transition consists of two hyperfine (hfs) components from $^{85}$Rb and $^{87}$Rb isotopes.
 A brief description of the used vapor cell is given in~\cite{VASselffoc2019}.
-The experiments are conducted at four atomic number densities $N_i$ in the range $(1.2\text{--}3.6)\cdot10^{17}$~cm$^{-3}$ which defined by the temperatures of the cell from $367$ to $427^\circ$C. Self-broadening $\Gamma_0=K N$ of the working transition is estimated by using the factor $K/2\pi = (1.1\pm0.17)\cdot10^{-16}$~GHz\,cm$^3$ from~\cite{AdamsJPhysB2011}.
+The experiments are conducted at four atomic number densities $N_i$ in the range $(1.2\text{--}3.6)\times10^{17}$~cm$^{-3}$ which defined by the temperatures of the cell from $367$ to $427^\circ$C. Self-broadening $\Gamma_0=K N$ of the working transition is estimated by using the factor $K/2\pi = (1.1\pm0.17)\times10^{-16}$~GHz\,cm$^3$ from~\cite{AdamsJPhysB2011}.

-The setup is practically the same as it used in~\cite{VASNSRJQSRT2024}.
+The setup is practically the same as was used in Ref.~\cite{VASNSRJQSRT2024}.
 Spectroscopic measurements are performed using two tunable diode lasers: a low-power probe laser and a high-power pump laser.
-The probe lasers frequency is scanned over all hfs-components of $5S_{1/2}-5P_{3/2}$ transition.
-To calibrate the probe lasers frequency $\nu_\text{pr}$, we record the saturated absorption spectrum of the reference rubidium vapor cell with natural abundance of $^{85}$Rb and $^{87}$Rb isotopes at a room temperature.
-In our research the hfs-component $5S_{1/2} (F = 3) - 5P_{3/2} (F' = 4)$ in $^{85}$Rb atoms is chosen as the frequency reference $\nu_0$.
-The pump lasers frequency $\nu_\text{pump}$ is fixed at the reference $\nu_0$.
-Schematic of our setup is presented in Fig.~\ref{fig1}.
+The probe laser frequency is scanned over all hfs components of $5S_{1/2}-5P_{3/2}$ transition.
+To calibrate the probe laser frequency $\nu_\text{pr}$, we record the saturated absorption spectrum of the reference rubidium vapor cell with natural abundance of $^{85}$Rb and $^{87}$Rb isotopes at room temperature.
+In our measurements, the hyperfine (hfs) component $5S_{1/2} (F = 3) - 5P_{3/2} (F' = 4)$ in $^{85}$Rb atoms is chosen as the frequency reference $\nu_0$.
+The pump laser frequency $\nu_\text{pump}$ is fixed at the reference $\nu_0$.
+A schematic of the setup is shown in Fig.~\ref{fig1}.